Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 Other techniques to find better hyperparameters
 * Random Search
 * Bayesian Hyperparameter
-* Gradient based techniques
+* Gradient-based techniques
 * Evolutionary optimization techniques

 #### Cross Validation

-If we have less data or poor validation set for evaluating the model, then we can use cross-validation technique to find hyperparameter.
-Note, validation set is used for tuning model with help of better hyperparameter and reduced validation error.
+If we have less data or poor validation set for evaluating the model, then we can use the cross-validation technique to find hyperparameters.
+Note, the validation set is used for tuning the model with help of a better hyperparameter and reduced validation error.

 To perform cross-validation, Cross-validation works like follows.
 First, you fix the values of the hyperparameters you want to evaluate.
 Then you split your training set into several subsets of the same size.
 Each subset is called a fold.
 Typically, five-fold cross-validation is used in practice.
 With five-fold cross-validation, you randomly split your training data into five folds: $${F_1 , F_2 , . . . , F_5 }$$.
 Each $$F_k , k = 1, . . . , 5$$ contains 20% of your training data.
 Then you train five models as follows.